-I joined the Department of Information Science in September 2009, and was Head of Department from February 2011 to December 2016.
-Earlier in 2009 (since September 2008) I worked at the university’s Higher Education Development Centre, and before that was Associate Professor at RMIT University’s School of Computer Science and IT.
+Previously, I was at the University of Otago in the Department of Information Science.
+I joined that department in September 2009, and was Head of Department from February 2011 to December 2016.
+Earlier in 2009 (since September 2008) I worked at Otago’s Higher Education Development Centre, and before that was Associate Professor at RMIT University’s School of Computer Science and IT.

 I tweet at @profwinikoff.

 The overall aim of my research is to find better ways of creating software.
 I am interested in (agent oriented) software engineering, programming languages, and logic and formal methods.

 Over the past two decades I have focussed on software that is conceptualised in terms of “intelligent agents” which are able to exhibit robust and flexible behaviour.
 I am perhaps best known for my work on design methodologies for agent-based systems, in particular the Prometheus methodology.